 If you’ve started using Minoxidil (the active ingredient in Rogaine) and have begun experiencing hair shedding, you might be panicking.
-But don’t!

-If you’ve started using Minoxidil (the active ingredient in Rogaine) and have begun experiencing hair shedding, you might be panicking.
-But don’t!
 We understand that hair shedding is just about the last thing you want when you begin a hair loss treatment, but rest assured, this shedding can actually be a good sign!

 One of the biggest mistakes people make when they begin using a hair loss product is not giving the product enough time to actually start helping.